MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1806-2.md

     There are two common scenarios in which you should consider disabling this option:

-    - If you have a boundary group that includes all remote networks such as a VPNs.
+    - If you have a boundary group that includes all remote networks such as a VPN.
 Two clients may be in the same boundary group because they're connected through VPN, but in vastly different locations that are inappropriate for peer sharing of content.

     - If you use a single, large boundary group for site assignment that doesn't include any site system servers.